mariamashraf731/First_Streamlit_app/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Configure Your API Key.
+This app uses Streamlit's secrets management to keep your API key secure.
+In the root directory of the project, create a new folder named .streamlit.
+Inside the .streamlit folder, create a new file named secrets.toml.
+Open secrets.toml and add your Together AI API key in the following format: in .streamlit/secrets.toml put
+TOGETHER_API_KEY = "Your-API-Key-Here"

 Once you have installed the required packages, you can run the app by running the following command in your terminal: